FordPipatkittikul/BackgroundGenerator/README.md

 # BackgroundGenerator

-usage: To find a colorful background for your personal project.
+usage: Making a colorful background for your personal project.